jacobrobertsbaca/bcode/HOSTING.md

 `NEXT_PUBLIC_SUPABASE_URL` | The Supabase project's URL (see dashboard) `NEXT_PUBLIC_SUPABASE_ANON_KEY` | The project's anonymous key shown (see dashboard) `NEXT_PUBLIC_SITE_URL` | The website URL (no trailing slashes).
 Used to generate QR code links.
-`NEXT_PUBLIC_SITE_URL_SHORT` | The short form version of the website URL.
-Used to generate help messages and shown links.

 ### Running Locally